Fat-Frumos/Enterprise/README.md

 - submit the price

 ####The system:
-- generates an Invoice, which the client pays
+- generates an Invoice, which the client pays Invoice + (itextpdf)
-- (send to email )
+- (send to email ) MimeMessage with the invoice pdf

 ####The manager:
 - reviews the order